1. A great castle!

 Arm yourself with an ice cream at Kiosco Peret at the start of the Explanada, and stroll past the bars and restaurants, the buskers and cartoon artists.
 You’ll often find stalls selling arts and crafts or occasionally a concert at La Concha, an oyster-shell auditorium halfway along.

 Take a small detour to check out the Plaza de Correos just a few metres away on the Calle San Francisco.
 The square is officially Plaza Gabriel Miró, but Alicantinos unofficially named it after the elegant Correos (post office) building which dominates one side.
 A cool place to have a drink and a tapa on a summer’s evening in the shade of the giant ficus trees.

 4. Marina and puerto

 Cross the main road from the Explanada and walk back along the marina front.
 There’s an awful lot of money floating out there on the gin palaces that never seem to go anywhere.

 Head back along the waterfront to the Plaza Puerta del Mar and turn right towards the casino; there are a range of modern bars, restaurants and clubs here which come to life at night.

-It used to be run-down and rather sleazy, but the Barrio Viejo (old quarter) has had a major facelift in recent years and is now a focus for Alicante’s night life.
-Bars by the score line the car-free streets and are buzzing with people until dawn in the summer.
+It used to be run-down and rather sleazy, but the Barrio Viejo (also known as the Barrio de Santa Cruz) has had a major facelift in recent years.
+It’s now a focus for Alicante’s night life; bars and places to eat line the car-free streets and are buzzing with people until dawn in the summer.